 Do you have any family members who are Christian Scientists?

-No. Most of my aunts and uncles, despite all having been raised in Christian Science, left it early in their lives, and consequently few of my cousins were raised in it or even ever attended a Christian Science Sunday School.
-Most of my family members are either ambivalent or hostile towards Christian Science.
+No. Most of my aunts and uncles, despite all having been raised in Christian Science, all left it early in their lives with the exception of two (one each on my mother’s and father’s side of the family), and consequently only a few of my cousins were raised in it or even ever attended a Christian Science Sunday School.
+Those who were raised in Christian Science have all left.
+My family members are either ambivalent or hostile towards Christian Science.
 None are supportive of it.

 Where do you live and work?

-I live and work in British Columbia, Canada.
+I live and work in the southern interior of British Columbia, Canada.

 What is your ‘day’ job?

-I work at a front-line social services agency in multiple capacities.
+I work at a front-line social services agency as a program administrator.